Silting reduction and Calabi--Yau reduction of triangulated categories: Silting reduction versus Calabi--Yau reduction

 \section{Silting reduction versus Calabi--Yau reduction}

 In Theorems~\ref{equivalence} and \ref{t:triangle-equivalence}, we realise silting reduction as subfactor categories.
 This is analogous to the Calabi--Yau reduction introduced by Yoshino and the first author in \cite{IyamaYoshino08}.
-In this section, we relate these two constructions, using the results in the preceding section.
-We will show that silting reduction of Calabi--Yau triangulated categories induces Calabi--Yau reduction (Theorem~\ref{main theorem new}), and conversely, Calabi--Yau reduction lifts to silting reduction (Theorem~\ref{t:lifting-cy-red}).
+In this section, we relate these two constructions, using the results in the preceding sections.
+We will show that silting reduction of Calabi--Yau triangulated categories induces Calabi--Yau reduction (Theorem~\ref{main theorem new}).

 Throughout this section, let $k$ be a field and let $D=\Hom_k(-,k)$ denote the $k$-dual.
 Let $d\geq 1$ be an integer.